-Nourishment of intertidal flats to mitigate erosion is not a common management practice although in recent years, dredged material has become regarded as a potential resource and used to create and/or improve intertidal habitats (so-called beneficial use schemes).
-This triggered several researches on the effect of sediment deposition and hypoxia on intertidal macrobenthic communities.
-Both manipulative field experiments (e.g. defaunation or smothering experiments) as well as large-scale interventions (e.g. recharge schemes) have indicated that intertidal benthic macrofauna communities show a high resilience to disturbances, with large numbers of early colonizers appearing within weeks or months following the impact.
+Whereas beach nourishments are common pratice, nourishment of intertidal flats to mitigate erosion is not a common management practice.
+In recent years, although, dredged material has become regarded as a potential resource and used to create and/or improve intertidal habitats (so-called beneficial use schemes).
+This triggered several studies on the effect of sediment deposition and hypoxia on intertidal macrobenthic communities.
+Both manipulative field experiments (e.g. defaunation or smothering experiments) as well as large-scale interventions (e.g. recharge schemes) have indicated that intertidal benthic macrofauna communities show a high resilience to disturbances, with large numbers of early colonizers appearing within weeks or months following the impact (Ysebaert et al. 2017).
 So recolonization can be rapid and is sourced from a species pool already present in the surrounding, undisturbed communities.
 Recovery mechanisms differ and are dependent on the scale of disturbance in intertidal habitats.
 Given the thickness of the nourishment, and the observations shortly after the construction that no benthic life was observed in the nourished areas (pers. observ.), recolonizing individuals either arrived from the undisturbed intertidal flat surrounding the nourished areas or from the water column.
 As most macrobenthic species have planktonic larval stages, most likely the latter was the main dispersal mechanism at the Oesterdam (Ysebaert et al., 2017).

 Any estimate of recovery success, however, depends on the criteria used.
 This can be more traditional criteria such as species richness, abundance, biomass or community composition, but can also be based on more functional criteria based on biological traits.
-Furthermore, recovery will vary with measure-dependent variables (e.g. thickness of the sediment disposal, sediment properties of the disposal, timing and design of the nourishment) and location-dependent variables (e.g. bed level, hydrodynamics, salinity).
+Furthermore, recovery will vary with measure-dependent variables (e.g. thickness of the sediment disposal, sediment properties of the disposal, timing and design of the nourishment) and locationdependent variables (e.g. bed level, hydrodynamics, salinity).
 This implies that measuring recovery success based on a comparison with a suitable reference area is often problematic, as identical conditions are hard to find in intertidal habitats.
-The nourishment on the Oesterdam resulted in a significant change in elevation and therefore emersion time, most likely affecting community composition (Ysebaert et al. 2017).
-On top of that, sediment grain size increased on the nourished areas due to the use of more coarse sediment, also possible affecting the community composition.
+The nourishment on the Oesterdam resulted in a significant change in elevation (from -0.93m in 2012 to -0.28m at the main sand nourishment and +0.57m on the dyke fout nourishment in 2014) and therefore emersion time (29% on the central tidal flat, 43% on the main sand nourishment and 64% on the dyke nourishment), most likely affecting community composition (Ysebaert et al. 2017).
+On top of that, sediment grain size increased on the nourished areas (from 174μm to 180 μm on the central tidal flat, 275 μm on the main sand nourishment and 292 μm on the dyke foot nourishment in 2014) due to the use of more coarse sediment, also possible affecting the community composition.
 Comparing the nourished areas (main sand nourishment and dyke foot nourishment) with the undisturbed intertidal flat (central tidal flat), univariate and multivariate variables showed considerable variation, in all three years considered.
-Communities on average still differ significantly between the nourished areas and the undisturbed central tidal flat.
+Communities changed from year to year, also on the central tidal flat, but after three years, i.e. in 2016, the communities on average still differ significantly between the nourished areas and the undisturbed central tidal flat.
 But also between the two nourished areas, the main sand nourishment and the dyke foot nourishment, differences between benthic communities were significant.